How to Keep Your Nonprofit Compliant in New Hampshire

 When is the New Hampshire charitable registration renewal deadline?

-What documents are required for New Hampshire charitable registration?
+What documents are required for New Hampshire charitable registration renewal?

-For New Hampshire charitable registration renewal, you typically need: Articles of Agreement/Incorporation, Board List, Bylaws, Form NHCT-11, Form NHCT-12, IRS Determination Letter, IRS Form 990.
+For New Hampshire charitable registration renewal, you typically need: Form NHCT-12, IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement, GAAP Financial Statements.

 Are there any exemptions from New Hampshire charitable registration?